optmly/optmly.github.io/pages/2021-06-19-lattice-rearrange.md

 # 100 Prisoners, Cycle Following, and Rearrangement on Lattices

+## 100 Prisoners Problem
+One hundred prisoners are about to be executed the next day.
+Their guards, feeling sorry for them or just being playful, offer a way out with a seemingly impossible challenge:

 ## Jingjin Yu ([arxiv preprint](https://arxiv.org/abs/2105.05366), R:SS 2021)

 This is the Python codebase that accompanies the above paper, where algorithms are developed for optimally solving rearrangement tasks where items are stored in lattices.
 In the most basic setup, **LOR** (**L**abeled **O**ne-dimensional **R**earrangement), the items are stored in a line at integer locations, out of order, and must be sorted, for example: